AdejohOS/novel-editor-article/README.md

 ## Novel Editor

 This a rich text editor (WYSIWYG), it supports formatting options like bold, italic, headings, lists, links and more.
-Lear more from official [documentation](https://www.novel.sh)
+Learn more from tthe official [documentation](https://www.novel.sh)